14thibea/megamix/doc/getting_started.rst

 After the initialisation, the algorithms alternate between two steps, the E step (Expectation) and the M step (Maximisation).

-During the *E step*, the algorithm will compute the probability for each point to belong to each cluster.
-It will produce an array of 'responsibilities'.
+During the **E step**, the algorithm will compute the probability for each point to belong to each cluster.
+It will produce an array of *responsibilities*.
 At the ith row and the jth column of this array corresponds the probability of the ith point to belong to the jth cluster.

-Here is an example that could be obtained with 6 points and 2 clusters :
+Here is an example of responsibilities that could be obtained with 6 points and 2 clusters :

 +-----------+-----------+-----------+
 |           | Cluster 1 | Cluster 2 |